 - 2 cups sliced red, yellow and green peppers

 - 1/2 cup honey-roasted peanuts (optional but nice crunch)

 - Spring greens or mixed lettuces

-- Mango slices, red grapes or banana chunks
+- Mango slices (my favorite), red grapes or banana chunks

 DRESSING Whisk dressing ingredients together and set aside.